Upcoming Events

 Are there camping or other accommodations available at Camp Butner?

 As a general rule there is no camping available at Camp Butner and the barracks are only available during special events.
 Those are not part of the NSSC itinerary and out of our control.
 There are area hotels available and you will find them referenced on the About page.
-There are also numerous camp grounds in the area.
+There are also numerous campgrounds in the area.
 Most of the camp sites are around Falls Lake State Park which is less than fifteen miles away.
+Contact the National Guard Camp Butner directly if you are active duty service and think you may qualify for an exception to using the barracks.
+The National Guard is the only organization that can truly answer this question for any given day.

 Are there concessions at Camp Butner?